ircv3/ircv3-specifications/extensions/capability-negotiation.md

 The ACK subcommand is sent by the server to acknowledge a client-sent REQ, and let the client know that their requested capabilities have been enabled.

-The format of a `CAP NAK` message is:
+The format of a `CAP ACK` message is:

     CAP <nick> ACK :[-]<extension 1> [[-]<extension 2> ... [[-]<extension n>]]]